UMCUGenetics/RNASeq-NF/docs/config.md

 I
 GATK requires a sequence dictionary (.dict) and fasta index (.fai) to be present in the same directionary as the reference sequence.
 Please prepare them before running the pipeline if applicable as described in step 2 and 3 of the [GATK reference preparation guide](https://gatkforums.broadinstitute.org/gatk/discussion/2798/howto-prepare-a-reference-for-use-with-bwa-and-gatk)

-Resource files (optional) should be included in the genome config as shown below.
+Known variants in vcf format (optional) should be included in the genome config as shown below.

 ```
  genome_known_sites = ['/hpc/cog_bioinf/common_dbs/GATK_bundle/1000G_phase1.indels.b37.vcf',